MarkKozel/QuickGitJs/README.md

 *see JSDocs folder for API*

 ### RepoContainer
 Container for generic repository.
-Can be Working Directory or Local-Remote
+Can be Working Directory or Remote Repo

 **RepoContainer(path, readOnly)**
 >*path* to the existing repo